yuanzhuangl/CRC/README.md

 # CRC
-*.generate CRC string and check fault.
+*generate CRC string and check fault.
-*.generate 1000 binary string to check the value of CRC detection.
+*generate 1000 binary string to check the value of CRC detection.